Yegor-men/tracetorch/docs/source/introduction/L1_ttmodule.rst

 ``traceTorch`` presents `tracetorch.snn.TTModule`, a replacement to ``pytorch.nn.Module`` which provides you with two
-methods: ``.zero_states()`` which sets the states to ``None`` and readies them for the next batch, and ``.detach_states()`` which detaches all the hidden states.
+methods: ``.zero_states()`` which sets the states to ``None`` and readies them for the next batch, and ``.detach_states()`` which detaches all the hidden states from the computation graph.
 Both these methods recursively search not just the attributes in the class instances, but _all_ the attributes' attributes, and so on.
 It goes through the entire tree of the class instance, meaning that it will find _all_ the hidden states no matter how far they've been hidden, no matter the architecture.
 Just initialize your model to use ``snn.TTModule`` instead of ``nn.Module`` and you're good to go.